Connect with others who understand.

 Genital psoriasis can appear in different areas of the genital region, including:

-• On inner and upper thighs
+• On the inner and upper thighs

 • In the skin folds between the thigh and genital area